On low rank-width colorings: Negative results

 \begin{claim} If there is a sequence $(x_1,y_1)\prec_2 (x_2,y_2)\prec_2\ldots \prec_2 (x_{4k},y_{4k})$ such that $z_{(x_j,y_j)}\in S$ for odd $j$ and $z_{(x_j,y_j)}\in T$ for even $j$, then there is either a $B$-ordered $(S,T)$-matching of order $k$, or a $B$-ordered $(T,S)$-matching of order~$k$. \end{claim}

 From \cref{cl:A-side} and \cref{cl:B-side} it follows that the largest possible length of sequences as in the statements is smaller than $4n$.
 For $i,j\in \{1,\ldots,m\}$, call the sets $\{z_{(i,y)}\colon y\in \{1,\ldots,m\}\}$ and $\{z_{(x,j)}\colon x\in \{1,\ldots,m\}\}$ the {\em{$i$th row}} and the {\em{$j$th column}}, respectively.
-A row or a column is {\em{mixed}} if it contains both elements of $S$ and elements of $T$.
+A row or a column is {\em{mixed}} if it contains both elements of~$S$ and elements of $T$.
 Observe that if there were at least $4n$ mixed rows, then by choosing vertices from $S$ and $T$ alternately from these rows we would obtain a sequence of length $4n$ as in the statement of \cref{cl:A-side}.
-Then \cref{cl:A-side} gives us an $A$-ordered $(S,T)$-matching of order $n$ or an $A$-ordered $(T,S)$-matching of order $n$, a contradiction.
+Then \cref{cl:A-side} gives us an $A$-ordered $(S,T)$-matching of order $n$ or an $A$-ordered $(T,S)$-matching of order~$n$, a contradiction.
 Hence, there are less than $4n$ mixed rows, and symmetrically there are less than $4n$ mixed columns.

 Observe that if there were two non-mixed rows such that the first one was contained in $S$ while the second was contained in $T$, then all the $12n$ columns would be mixed, a contradiction.
-Hence, either all the non-mixed rows belong to $S$, or all of them belong to $T$.
-However, there are more than $12n-4n=8n=m/3$ non-mixed rows, so either $S$ or $T$ contains more than a third of vertices of $C$.
-This is a contradiction with the assumption that $(S,T)$ is balanced with respect to $C$. \end{proof} We now observe that if a graph class contains arbitrarily large twisted chain graphs, then it does not admit low rank-width colorings.
+Hence, either all the non-mixed rows belong to~$S$, or all of them belong to $T$.
+However, there are more than $12n-4n=8n=2m/3$ non-mixed rows, so either $S$ or $T$ contains less than a third of vertices of $C$.
+This is a contradiction with the assumption that $(S,T)$ is balanced with respect to~$C$. \end{proof}

+We now observe that if a graph class contains arbitrarily large twisted chain graphs, then it does not admit low rank-width colorings.